Module 1: Intro to Timber Framing (5 Days)

 This program has two modules:

 Introduction to Timber Framing: A one-week class introducing you to skills, tools and concepts.
-If you are new to hand tool joinery or new to timber framing, we recommend that you begin with this introductory week.
+If you are new to timber framing joinery, we recommend that you begin with this introductory week.

 Build a Timber Frame: A three-week timber frame build class.